 The Protégé award, created in 2010, honors Community Action Agencies for exemplary leadership and innovation in creating change for low-income people and families-specifically in economic development.
 It is part of the Partnership's Community Economic Development Exemplary Practice Initiative, funded by the federal Office of Community Services/Administration for Children and Families/U.S. Department of Health and Human Services.

 "Despite the fact that CAAs are under increased pressure due to budget cuts and growing requests for services, they are still leading the way in terms of novel approaches that are really helping low-income people and communities thrive," said Stacy Flowers, Director of Community Economic Development at the Community Action Partnership.
 "The award winners highlight CAAs' unique ability to spearhead programs that promote economic security and reduce poverty."
 Based in Washington, DC, the Community Action Partnership provides training and other services to more than 1,000 Community Action Agencies across America that are helping low-income people and families improve their lives, strengthen their communities and embody the spirit of hope.

 Pictured above: Gene Hillyer, Brown County Healthy Foods Coalition Representative and Jeanette Collier, NEK-CAP, Inc. Executive Director

-The center staff in each county is now taking applications.
-See list below and Contact page on this website for locations and phone numbers.
+See the Contact page on this website for locations and phone numbers.